SirisX/Xenogears-Script/README.md

 # Xenogears-Script
 The entire Xenogears script in English by Richard Honeywood.
 Extracted from the game.
+None of it has been altered, save for a minor error fixes.

 Xenogears
 Story by Tetsuya Takahashi and Soraya Saga
 Original Translation by Richard Honeywood
-Text Arranged by Kenny Mitchell (Siris)
+Arranged by Kenny Mitchell (Siris)